Istanbul

 Hagia Sophia

-Tip: Closed for non-Muslim visits during prayer times (5 times daily, 30-45 min each).
-Check namazvakti.com for daily prayer schedule.
-Dress code enforced — shoulders + knees covered, headscarf for women (provided).
+Tip: Closed for non-Muslim visits during 5 daily prayer times — check namazvakti.com for the day's schedule.
+Dress code enforced: shoulders + knees covered, headscarf for women (free at entrance).
+Upper gallery (Byzantine mosaics) is the photo angle.
+Avoid Friday noon prayers if you're not joining.

 Blue Mosque (Sultan Ahmed)